Advisory Committee on the National Policy Framework for Colonial Collections

 Indonesia experienced several severe natural disasters and historical buildings are affected badly.
 Natural disasters distract local economic activities as well in historical areas.
 Heritage Emergency Response tackled both tangible and intangible heritage elements in recovering programs post disasters.

 Capacity Building Training for Heritage Societies in Sumatra

-In 1998 Pan-Sumatra Network for Heritage Conservation (Pansumnet) was founded consist of heritage societies, individuals and academic institutions in Sumatra who get involved in heritage movements of Sumatra Island.
-It accommodates the needs for regional networking to support each other and to cooperate since Indonesia is an archipelago country stretches of thousands of islands.
+In 1998 Pan-Sumatra Network for Heritage Conservation (Pansumnet) was founded consist of heritage societies, individuals, and academic institutions in Sumatra who get involved in the heritage movements of Sumatra Island.
+It accommodates the need for regional networking to support each other and to cooperate since Indonesia is an archipelago country that stretches thousands of islands.